0224 222 0 777

 Carpal Tunnel Syndrome in Pregnancy

-In the later stages of pregnancy (usually from the 6th month onwards), the excess fluid (edema) accumulated in the body, which manifests itself as swelling in the hands and feet, creates pressure in the carpal tunnel in the wrist and compresses the structures passing through the tunnel.
-Compression of the median nerve in the carpal tunnel causes complaints such as numbness, tingling and pain in the hand and fingers.
+In the later stages of pregnancy, usually from the sixth month onward, excess fluid accumulates in the body.
+This excess fluid, known as edema, manifests as swelling in the hands and feet.
+It creates pressure in the carpal tunnel in the wrist, compressing the structures passing through it.
+This compression of the median nerve causes symptoms such as numbness, tingling, and pain in the hand and fingers.

 Click for an appointment